macromrit/Murzyme_data_organization_prediction/readme.md

 ### Dataset

-The dataset used for training and testing the model is not included in this repository due to potential size or sensitivity constraints.
+The dataset used for training and testing the model is  included in this repository in `raw_data` directory.
 You can replace the data loading logic in `main.py` to point to your own dataset.

 ### Model Preprocessing